 Playing with my doggos: "These dogs will probably be dead before they see your kids"

-Having my morning constitutional: " Take you're time, you have lots of it, except at infertility; tick tock."
+Having my morning constitutional: " Take your time, you have lots of it, except at infertility; tick tock."

 As I've wrapped up my first round of IVF (woo-hoo) I've taken some time travelling back home to think about how this whirlwind happened so fast and so slow at the same time.
 The moment they finished the retrieval it was like a 1000 bricks, or 17 fluid filled sacs was removed off my shoulders (equal in weight).